jcdiazvelez/cra-tools/README.md

 # cra-tools

-This is a collection of tools used for analyzing cosmic-ray arrival distributions.
+This is a collection of tools used for analyzing the angular distribution of cosmic-ray arrival directions.

 The project is divided into three subprojects: